Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments: Abstract

 \section{Abstract}

-In this study, a nondominated-solution-based multiobjective-greedy sensor selection method for the optimal design of experiments is proposed and its performance is investigated.
-The proposed method simultaneously considers D-, A- and E-optimality and applies the idea of Pareto ranking to select the sensor set.
-With the proposed method, a new sensor is iteratively added to the nondominated solutions of sensor sets, and the multiobjective functions are evaluated for new sets of sensors based on increments in the relevant optimality index.
-The nondominated solutions are selected from the examined solutions, and the next sensor sets are then considered.
-With this procedure, the multiobjective optimization of sensor selection can be conducted with reasonable computational costs.
-The results show that the proposed method not only gives the Pareto-optimal front of the multiobjective optimization problem but also produces sets of sensors in terms of D-, A- and E-optimality, that are superior to the sets selected by pure-greedy methods that consider only a single objective function.
+In this study, a nondominated-solution-based multi-objective greedy method is proposed and applied to a sensor selection problem based on the multiple indices of the optimal design of experiments.
+The proposed method simultaneously considers multiple set functions and applies the idea of Pareto ranking for the selection of sets.
+Specifically, a new index is iteratively added to the nondominated solutions of sets, and the multi-objective functions are evaluated for new sets.
+The nondominated solutions are selected from the examined solutions, and the next sets are then considered.
+With this procedure, the multi-objective optimization of multiple set functions can be conducted with reasonable computational costs.
+This paper defines a new class of greedy algorithms which includes the proposed nondominated-solution-based multi-objective greedy algorithm and the group greedy algorithm, and the characteristics of those algorithms are theoretically discussed.
+Then, the proposed method is applied to the sensor selection problem and its performance is evaluated.
+The results of the test case show that the proposed method not only gives the Pareto-optimal front of the multi-objective optimization problem but also produces sets of sensors in terms of D-, A-, and E-optimality, that are superior to the sets selected by pure greedy methods that consider only a single objective function.

-\keywords{Greedy algorithm, Multiobjective optimization, Nondominated solution, Pareto front, Optimal experimental design, Data-driven sensor selection} \footnote[0]{This work has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.}
+\keywords{Greedy algorithm, Multi-objective optimization, Nondominated solution, Pareto front, Optimal experimental design, Data-driven sensor selection} \footnote[0]{This paper has been accepted for publication in IEEE TRANSACTIONS ON SIGNAL PROCESSING.
+This manuscript version is made available under the CC-BY-NC-ND 4.0 license (https://creativecommons.org/licenses/by-nc-nd/4.0/)}